DARIAH-ERIC/rich-meta-in-rdfa/README.txt

 Please go to the settings page of the plugin (under Settings in the Dashboard left-side menu) and uncheck the checkbox mentioning the link elements.
 It will remove the link elements within the HTML page and will stop causing problems.
-Don't worry, this setting will not break the website, it will just ommit a certain part of the HTML but the functionality will still be available at the correct URL.
+Don't worry, this setting will not break the website, it will just omit a certain part of the HTML but the functionality will still be available at the correct URL.

 = What elements are being created =